-WICHITA FALLS, Texas - A federal judge in the U.S. District Court for the Northern District of Texas on July 14 ruled that an insurer properly denied coverage for damages and contamination related to an oil well blowout that occurred when a wellhead ruptured during a hydraulic fracturing operation (Eagle Oil & Gas Co. v.
+WICHITA FALLS, Texas - A federal judge in Texas on Aug.
+20 ordered Travelers Property Casualty Company of America to pay $5,746,132.45 in coverage to an oil well operator related to damages caused by a well blowout (Eagle Oil & Gas Co. v.
 Travelers Property Casualty Company of America, No. 12-00133, N.D.
-Texas; 2014 U.S. Dist.
-LEXIS 95090).
+Texas).

 AUSTIN, Texas - The Texas Supreme Court on Aug.
 22 reversed a $349,312.50 award for stigma damages a property owner had won against a metal-processing plant related to chemical damage that did not constitute a permanent injury to the property (Houston Unlimited Inc. v.
 Mel Acres Ranch, No. 13-0084, Texas Sup.).